HITECHCRIME/HC_SG51_Colorized_World/README.md

 all you are but let us live in colorized world till both our souls are through

-look in my eyes
-tell me your not seeing grey

 (it's a colorized
 colorized world)

-steer myself sometimes new
 x
 x
 x